flurinduerst/WPSeed/README.md

 # used for development
-assets/styles/vars.scss         this is your starting-point, it manages scaling, colors, fonts and other presets. assets/styles/content.scss      content related styles assets/styles/nav.scss          everything related to the navigation assets/styles/fonts.scss        locally hosted fonts
+assets/styles/vars.scss         this is your starting-point, it manages scaling, colors, fonts and other presets. assets/styles/content.scss      content related styles assets/styles/structure.scss    contains everything that is not content related like (header, footer and main navigations) assets/styles/fonts.scss        locally hosted fonts

 # normally don't need changes